-Common Stock on the first business day following the date of grant as reported on the NASDAQ Global Market.
+Outside Directors are also eligible to receive additional stock option grants.
 In January 2007, the Board of Directors granted to each of the Outside Directors a non-qualified stock option to purchase an additional 30,000 shares of our Common Stock with an exercise price equal to the closing price of our Common Stock on the date of grant as reported on the NASDAQ Global Market.
-Each of the foregoing grants vests at a rate of 12.5% per month on the first day of each month following the date of grant.
+The foregoing grants vest at a rate of 12.5% per month on the first day of each month following the date of grant.